laurakciic/foodie/README.md

 in xml:
 1. alt+enter on ConstraintLayout and select convert to data binding layout
 2. inside generated <data> element tag specify new variable with name and type

+Motion Layout

+Needs Constraint Layout to convert it to Motion Layout
+- in fragment_overview.xml go to design & select Constraint Layout, convert it to Motion Layout
+    - creates new dir xml in which is fragment_overview_scene.xml which will contain all animations

+2 constraint sets
+- start (start position of the view)
+- end

+- select end endpoint, select main_imageView & sets its layout height to 1dp (in scene xml code will be generated)

+- create swipe handler (transition: start->end, drag direction: dragUp, anchor side: bottom, anchor id: imageView)
+- select arrow that represents transition

+- create key frames (attributes) on time & likes textView, time & likes imageView
+    - position: 100, attribute: alpha
+    - select that attribute and set alpha to 0